MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 It is a reference that regulators point to.
 In order to enforce a standard, now regulators have a reference point.

+The scope of ISO 21424 :

+- Risk Management (Assess, monitor, evaluate potential risks.)

+- Product Development (security of systems, hardware&software, performing TARA(Threat Analysis Risk Assessment) )

+- VARA (vulnerability analysis risk assessment)

+- Operation, maintenance, and processess.
+Starting from beginning to the end, covers all aspects.

+- process overview and interdepencencies.

+- An `Assurance Level` is defined with ISO 21424 which is `Cybersecurity Assurance Level` this is like common security assurance level like how secure is the system or how much trust you can put onto it.